ffxsam/ffx-meteor-react-boilerplate/README.md

 starting point should be `/client/routes.jsx`.
 From that point, comments will guide you through the rest of the application.

+## Future Ideas

+As I work on projects, I'll keep exploring the idea of putting all features into their own respective folders, and so this boilerplate will likely change as I discover better ways to structure things.

 If you have any questions, please create an issue in GitHub.
 Thanks!